-THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-FRESHPET, INC. For Withhold For All All All Except The Board of Directors recommends you vote FOR the following: 0 0 0 1.
-Election of Directors 01) Charles A. Norris 02) Leta D. Priest 03) Olu Beck 04) William B. Cyr The Board of Directors recommends you vote FOR the $\,\,$ For Against Abstain following proposal: To approve an amendment of our Third Amended and Restated Certificate of Incorporation (as amended) to eliminate all of its supermajority voting requirements.
-0 0 0 The Board of Directors recommends you vote FOR the following proposal: For Against Abstain The Board of Directors recommends you vote FOR the following proposal: To ratify the appointment of KPMG LLP as the independent registered public accounting firm for 2020.
-5. To approve our Second Amended and Restated 2014 Omnibus Incentive Plan.
-The Board of Directors recommends you vote FOR the following proposal: 0 0 3.
-Advisory vote to approve named executive officer $\hfill\Box$ compensation.
-0 0 Note: To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+THIS PROXY CARD IS VAL ID ONLY WHEN SIGNED AND DATED.
+STACH AND F GIUNN.
+Into FOR UTON ONL The Board of Directors recommends you vote FOR the following: For All Withhol All d For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+0 0 0 1.
+Election of Directors Nominees 01 Charles A. Norris 02 Leta D. Priest 03 01 lu Beck 04 William B. Cyr The Board of Directors recommends you vote FOR the fo llowin gproposa al: For Agains t Abstain 2 To ratify the appointment of KPMG LLP as the inde epender nt regist ered publ ic accounting firm for 2020.
+0 0 0 The Board of Directors recommends you vote FOR : 3 Advisory vote to approve named executive of ficer (compensa tion.
+0 0 0 The Board of Directors recommends you vote FOR the fo llowing proposal : 4 To approve an amendment of our Third Amende amended) to eliminate all of its supermajority cate of Incorporation (as 0 0 0 The Board of Directors recommends you vote FOR the fo llowing proposal : 5 To approve our Second Amended and Restated 2014 Or nnibus I ncentive Plan.
+0 0 0 Note: To transact such other business as may pr postponement or adjournment thereof. operly come be fore the Annual Meeting and any Please sign exactly as your name(s) appear(s) hereo attorney, executor, administrator, or other fiducian title as such.
+Joint owners should each sign persona. sign.
+If a corporation or partnership, please sign i partnership name by authorized officer. ry, plea lly.
+All se give : l holders full smust Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) D ate

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Notice and Proxy Statement, Form 10-K and Form 10K/A Amendment #1 are available at www.proxyvote.com
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement, Form 10-K, Form 10K/A Amendment #1 are available at www.proxyvote.com